Theater review by The Movie Snob

 The Seed of Chucky

 This is the worst movie ever made.
 I kid you not.
-Part of the plotline has a demon-possessed doll trying to artificially inseminate Jennifer Tilly, who in a stretch is playing Jennifer Tilly in this film.
+Part of the plotline has a demon-possessed doll trying to artificially inseminate Jennifer Tilly (Bullets Over Broadway), who in a stretch is playing Jennifer Tilly in this film.
 Remarkably, Ms. Tilly stinks even while trying to play herself.
 Brings to mind two questions.
 First, who pens a screenplay intended for Jennifer Tilly?
 Second, does the casting director still have a job?
 Much mayhem, gore, and hilarity ensue as Chucky strives to keep his family and wanted family together.
 Stay away from this movie at all costs.
 It is a bomb.